akoreman/Unity-ML-Tests/README.md

 # Unity3D Self-Parking ball
+WIP.
 Creating a self parking car with the Unity3D ML agents package to play around with reinforcement learning.

 ### Currently Implemented:
 - Reinforcement learning to make agent reach a random goal GameObject.